Gulzar-khan/Appliances-Energy-Prediction/README.md

-#Capstone-project-Supervised_machinelearning-on-Appliance-Energy-Prediction
+# **Appliance-Energy-Prediction**

+## **Introduction**
 Today's word usage of energy is increasing rapidly.
 Due to more usage of energy in some parts of the world, we are facing a lack of energy and it leads to environmental pollution.
 In some of the places, we are facing outrageous energy consumption in home appliances, so our main goal in this project is to analyse what the factors are affecting the increasing energy consumption of home appliances, how we can reduce the energy consumption of home appliances and predict energy consumption of appliances by using regression models.

 This project will use Python libraries,sklearn, matplotlib, and Seaborn and SHAP to examine the Telecom dataset through visualizations and graphs.

+## **📖 Abstract:**
-📖 Abstract: Prediction of the energy consumed by household appliances is a challenging research topic owing to a transition toward the Internet of Everything.
+Prediction of the energy consumed by household appliances is a challenging research topic owing to a transition toward the Internet of Everything.
 In this study, the energy consumptions of appliances were predicted using a ML model based method, wherein the linear, lasso, ridge, decision tree, random forest, gradient boosting, xgb, adaboost and lgbm regression algorithms were employed.
 The two objectives of the present study were the maximization of the prediction performance of the algorithms and minimization of the number of selected features.
 The proposed method was tested on the appliances energy prediction dataset which was downloaded from a public dataset from Reliable Prognosis.

-📖 Dataset information: Data Set
+## **📖 Dataset information:**
 Below are the info that is available in given dataset-
 •	lights - Energy use of light fixtures in the house
 •	T1 - Temperature in kitchen area